 After a 1 hrs 30 min transfer the hike will start to climb Kosovo’s highest peak.
 This path will take you to the highest mountain of Kosovo and then through the border into Albania.
 A trail that is included in many Peaks of the Balkans Trail.
 You will go through a border that is almost not patrolled at all.
 However, during the communist regimes in this part of the world, this was the border between Albania and Yugoslavia and one of the most protected borders in the world.
 You will be hiking between two shepherd’s villages in two different countries, however sharing the same culture and language.
 These two valleys have been connected by culture but disconnected by political borders.
 The hike will include two glacial lakes and reaching one of the most isolated corners of Europe: No mobile network, no electricity, and no roads.

 Uphill: 440m (1443ft)

 Maximal elevation: 1920m (6299ft)

 Today you will walk between two shepherd’s villages which are inhabited only during the summer in order to use the abundant pastures.
-Doberdol a village which is connected to the world only by small tracks, is not reachable by cars.
+Doberdol a village which is connected to the world only by small tracks is not reachable by cars.
 The village is situated below the triple-border point between Albania, Kosovo, and Montenegro.
-On the way you will pass through the village of Balqin where you can stop for a glass of milk served by the local shepherds.
+On the way, you will pass through the village of Balqin where you can stop for a glass of milk served by the local shepherds.
 These mountains are part of the Gashi valley from where also the Gashi tribe comes from.
-This part of the mountains are under strict protection, as they are also home to glacial lakes of Sulbica platou.
-Gashi valley was included in UNESCO Natural World Heritage list in 2017.
+This part of the mountains is under strict protection, as they are also home to the glacial lakes of the Sulbica plateau.
+Gashi valley was included in the UNESCO Natural World Heritage list in 2017.

 Distance: 21.3 km (13.26 miles)